isomerpages/moe-sped-itptoolkit/_family-envisioning-meeting/FEM/FEM Step 5.md

 </li>
 </ul>
 <p>Refer to these <a href="/support-sequence-guiding-questions/" rel="noopener noreferrer nofollow" target="_blank">guiding questions</a> for
-more ideas of how to generate possible supports with the Support Sequence.</p>
+how to generate more ideas about possible supports with the Support Sequence.</p>
 <p></p>
 <p>After determining the possible supports, the facilitator leads the participants
 to develop an action plan using <strong>the <em>Action plan template.</em></strong>